esper-io/dev-docs/docs/home/console.md

 ![Template View](./assets/NewConsole/TemplateView.png)

-You can easily open up the QR code to use during AfW or 6-Tap QR Code provisioning by clicking on **View QR Code**.
+You can easily open up the QR code to use during AfW or 6 Tap QR Code provisioning by clicking on **View QR Code**.
 Be careful sharing the QR code as in some cases Wi-Fi access point credentials are included, and anyone with it can enroll a supported Android device into your fleet.
 For those cases where distributing a QR code outside of your organization would be required, instead consider using AfW IMEI/Serial Number provisioning with a passcode.

 ### Actions on Template Tiles